lensonk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Count the number odf directories and subdirectories
 # Newest 10 files in directory
 # Sorted unique output
-# display line containing pattern
+# display line containing pattern in a file
+# Counting patterns in a file